Gold Filled vs Gold Plated vs Gold Vermeil: A 101 Guide

 Source: wikipedia

-To comply with US law, the gold content must make up at least 5% of the overall weight.
+According to the Federal Trade Commission (FTC),to comply with U.S. law, gold-filled jewelry must contain at least 5% gold by weight (equivalent to 1/20th of the total weight), and the karat fineness must be clearly marked.
 In rare circumstances, the terms “rolled gold plate” and “gold overlay,” but not “gold-filled,” may be used lawfully if the percentage is less than 5%.

 checking jewelry plating quality